-- Student attends school but is not permitted to participate in classroom instruction or school activities.
-The in-school suspension teacher will be a certified teacher. - ii.
+- Student attends school but is not permitted to participate in classroom instruction or school activities. - ii.
 A student subjected to an in-school suspension is not entitled to a full hearing pursuant to Education Law §3214.
 However, the student and the student's parent will be provided with a reasonable opportunity for an informal conference with the district official imposing the in school suspension to discuss the conduct and the penalty involved.